troywiipongwii/TheDigReserveGuiWallet/README.md

 # Digital Reserve GUI Wallet

-This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is changed to be compatible with Electroneum.
+This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is changed to be compatible with The Digital Reserve.

 1. Install dependencies (with Python 2.7):